ELKAMINA/42_irc/README.md

 6. Difference TCP / UDP :
   TCP server needs multiple sockets (The listening socket and a separate socket for each client)  to handle multiple clients whereas UDP needs one socket to handle multiple clients but can't do anything while waiting for the next diagram.

-7. Why choosing ePoll for handling multi-client server ?
+7. Difference between POLL/EPOLL/SELECT ?
+	**/!\ They basically provide the same global functionnality (managing multiple sockets and informing when a particular event happens : I/O multiplexing)**

+If we classify them by order of appearance :

+	- **Select** was the first one to appear in BSD UNIX to check for file descriptor readiness.

+	- **Poll** : In each syscall invoke poll() thus needs to copy a lot more over to kernel space.

-**epoll** is a new system call introduced in Linux 2.6.
+	- **EPOLL** is a new system call introduced in Linux 2.6.
 It is designed to replace the **deprecated select** (and also poll).
 Unlike these earlier system calls, which are O(n), epoll is an O(1) algorithm – this means that it scales well as the number of watched file descriptors increase. select uses a linear search through the list of watched file descriptors, which causes its O(n) behaviour, whereas epoll uses callbacks in the kernel file structure.

+=> POLL VS SELECT

+	a) poll( ) does not require that the user calculate the value of the highest- numbered file descriptor +1.

+	b) poll( ) is more efficient for large-valued file descriptors.
+Imagine watching a single file descriptor with the value 900 via select()—the kernel would have to check each bit of each passed-in set, up to the 900th bit.

+	c) select( )’s file descriptor sets are statically sized.

+	d) With select( ), the file descriptor sets are reconstructed on return, so each subsequent call must reinitialize them.
+The poll( ) system call separates the input (events field) from the output (revents field), allowing the array to be reused without change.

+	e) The timeout parameter to select( ) is undefined on return.
+Portable code needs to reinitialize it.
+This is not an issue with pselect( ).

+	f) select( ) is more portable, as some Unix systems do not support poll( )

+-> Good resource comparaing poll and select : (https://daniel.haxx.se/docs/poll-vs-select.html#:~:text=select()%20only%20uses%20(at,more%20over%20to%20kernel%20space)

+=> EPOLL VS POLL/SELECT

+	a) We can add and remove file descriptor while waiting.

+	b) epoll_wait returns only the objects with ready file descriptors.

+	c) epoll has better performance – O(1) instead of O(n).

+	d) epoll can behave as level triggered or edge triggered (see man page).

+	e) epoll is Linux specific so non portable

+Why did we choose Poll ?

+Following the requirements of the subject, we needed an API that can manage multiple file descriptors sets with a good performance and a simpler functionning so Poll was the best option for us.

 # Issues